13 Jan 2026

 The Connection Between Depression Room and Mental Health

-Self-care and mental health exist in a two-way relationship, where neglecting one can quickly intensify the other, creating a vicious cycle that’s hard to exit.
-One studyfound that people living in chaotic environments had higher levels of a stress-related enzyme, meaning a depression room can literally have a negative effect on your mental health.
+Self-care and mental health exist in a two-way relationship, where neglecting one can quickly intensify the other3, creating a vicious cycle that’s hard to exit.
+One studyfound4 that people living in chaotic environments had higher levels of a stress-related enzyme, meaning a depression room can literally have a negative effect on your mental health.

 Recognizing When it’s More Than Just a Mess